Keyruu/oblivion/content/Homelab/Monitoring.md

 > If I would change the port of node_exporter it would update it in the targets as well!

 > [!info]
-> I use nginx to proxy the traffic to the services that is why the `listenAddress` is `127.0.0.1`.
+> I use nginx to proxy the traffic to the services, that is why the `listenAddress` is `127.0.0.1`.
 If you want to access the port directly you'd have to use `0.0.0.0`.
 >
 > I will also show the nginx config at the end.
 >